 String twine around the center of the mason jar ring in a random pattern.
 Add in a cute wood button in the corner if you want, like I did with the little star.
 You can secure the button in place with a little bit of glue.

+Step 3.
 Add feathers to bottom.

-I had some feathers left over from this DIY arrow project that I had made for my son’s rustic woodland nursery.
 I had plain white feathers on hand, but I just used a little gold craft paint that I had to make it look like it was gold dipped.
 You can also grab some white feathers that already have the gold tip here.

 Some of my feathers I had in my craft supplies already had a little nylon loop on them, which made it really easy to add to the bottom of the dreamcatcher ornament.

-For the feather that didn’t have the loop, I just brushed on some glue to the base of the feather and then wrapped the twine around it and hold it while the glue sets.
+For the feather that didn’t have the loop, I just brushed on some glue to the base of the feather and then wrapped the twine around it and hold it while the glue set.
 The Rapid Fuse glue is super strong so it holds it well after about 30 seconds.

+Step 4.
 Add additional ribbon or yarn to the base of the dreamcatcher ornament.

 I also added in some strips of the same ripped fabric that I wrapped the mason jar ring.

+Step 5.
 Add a hanger.